 “You said that you wish you had more leads.
 How would more leads help you?”

-Most people think they want more money, but you might find out that more money would lead to more overhead they’re unprepared for, and more leads wouldn’t be well-handled.
+Most people think they want more money, but you might discover that more money would lead to more overhead they’re unprepared for, and more leads wouldn’t be well-handled.
 It might turn out that getting more leads is not what they need, and they’d benefit more from sales coaching or raising their prices.

 If you had stopped at, “sure, we wish we had more leads,” they might be miserable when the work you do for them ends up causing them more stress or even revenue loss.

-Open-Ended Questions Help You Qualify Prospects
+Open-Ended Sales Questions Help You Qualify Prospects

 Even if you don’t work in a role like that, it might not be that important to you that the end result matches your prospects’ expectations or hopes.
 Maybe you just need to hit quota.